hrishim/llvl_prog1_book/src/integer_inst.md

 > x4 + (x2 << 2)

 Why do we left shift by 2?
 Every element in this array is 4 bytes large.
 The address of each element is offset from the base by the element's index number times 4.
-For example, for the 4th element in the array the offset from the begining of the array is 3 * 4 = 12 bytes.
+For example, for the 4th element in the array the offset from the beginning of the array is 3 * 4 = 12 bytes.
 Remember that the first element of the array is at the 0th index and the fourth element is at index 3.

 We track the index of the current element in register w2 and therefore we multiply that number by 4 to get the memory address offset.
 As we saw in the binary arithmetic section, multiplying by 4 is the same as left shifting by 2.